 Level 3: techniques which use inputs which have a significant effect on the recorded fair value that are not based on observable market data.

-The investment in Legend Oil and Gas Ltd. is a level 1 valuation, the fair value of the warrant liability has been determined using a level 3 technique, since recognition.
+The investment in Legend Oil and Gas Ltd. is a level 1 valuation.
 There were no transfers into or out of level 3.

 22. Credit Facility